Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## What Good Integration Design Looks Like in Practice

-A healthy multi-channel integration environment usually has these characteristics:
+A healthy multi-channel integration environment usually shares these characteristics:

 - one clear source of truth for physical inventory,